Super 84 Stars

 Spielbergian tropes emerge throughout, creating a further sense of nostalgia for the moviegoing audience—in particular for those who grew up with Spielberg’s seemingly endless roster of blockbusters from the ‘70s and ‘80s, and treat them like a warm blanket.
 The result may not be as instantly iconic as Spielberg’s referenced works, but it’s lovingly familiar.
 Most apparent are the comparisons to Jaws, with Chandler’s sheriff out of his element hunting a monster he doesn’t understand, and Close Encounters of the Third Kind, with a military force covering up an alien contact.
 But then, these events are seen through the eyes of children, as in E.T.: The Extra-Terrestrial.
 By the finale, when we’ve observed the creature in more detail, its horrible and unexpected mysteries revealed, we realize Abrams has combined the classical Spielberg sentimentalism with the director’s more recent capacity for violence, as seen in War of the Worlds.

 Further akin to Jaws, Abrams allows characters to drive his story, leaving the monster event details as an aside in comparison.
-Never is the audience more concerned about the thing than we are about Joe and Alice’s budding youth romance, or Charles and Joe quietly competing for Alice’s attention, or Joe repairing his relationship with his father, or Joe finally coming to terms with his mother’s death.
+Never is the audience more concerned about the thing than we are about Joe and Alice’s budding youth romance, or Charles and Joe quietly competing for Alice’s attention, Joe repairing his relationship with his father, or Joe finally coming to terms with his mother’s death.
 Fortunately, Abrams cast largely no-name actors, with only a handful of familiar-face exceptions, allowing us to fully submit to his throwback intentions and lose ourselves in the era.
 Had Abrams cast a Spielbergian leading man, like Harrison Ford or Tom Cruise in the role of Joe’s father, the result wouldn’t have played out with the same immersive effect.

-Beyond pure Spielberg nostalgia, Super 8 echoes Abrams’ own childhood and shooting his first home movies on an 8-mm camera with his friends, who would eventually grow up to become Matt Reeves (director of Let Me In) and cinematographer Larry Fong.
+Beyond pure Spielberg nostalgia, Super 8 echoes Abrams’ own childhood, shooting his first home movies on an 8-mm camera with his friends, who would eventually grow up to become Matt Reeves (director of Let Me In) and cinematographer Larry Fong.
 Not unlike the young amateurs in his film, Abrams and his friends aspired to be great filmmakers one day.
 Now look at them.
 After several successful bouts producing television shows and two strong-to-triumphant feature film directorial efforts (Mission: Impossible III and the Star Trek reboot), Abrams delivers his first personal picture as the sole writer-director, and through this intensely thrilling and affecting adventure, establishes himself as the Spielberg of the modern era.
 That is, if Spielberg weren’t already the Spielberg of the modern era.